xeinherjar/Surf-Paddle/README.md

 ## Homework 003
-Attempt at a Pixel Perfect recreation of a website's front page.
+A recreation of a website's front page.